-You may believe you can simply tell a designer want you want, and poof – like magic – it happens.
+You may believe you can simply tell a designer want you to want, and poof – like magic – it happens.
 Sometimes, that is the case, but when things aren’t going so smoothly, it can help to understand why.

 Technology keeps marching – as it changes, it helps to know why developers might need to change your site to keep it current.

-Businesses and web developers are always rethinking their design and making changes to keep up with the Google updates, trending designs, and more.
+Businesses and web developers are always rethinking their design and making changes to keep up with Google updates, trending designs, and more.

 Most Commonly Used Languages